Lung Cancer Screening (formerly Targeted Lung Health Checks)

 The lung cancer scan uses a low-dose CT scanner to take a detailed picture of your lungs, to check for the early signs of lung cancer.

-If your scan results come back with signs of anything of concern, you’ll be contacted with further information and referred for further tests and treatment.
+If your scan results come back with signs of anything of concern, you’ll be contacted with further information and referred for further tests and treatment if needed.

-The lung scan will take place at the James Paget Hospital in Great Yarmouth.
+The lung scan will take place at the James Paget Hospital for Great Yarmouth/Gorleston/Lowestoft and on a mobile scanner for the rest of Norfolk & Waveney.

 Frequently Asked Questions

-• Q. What is a Targeted Lung Health Check?
+• Q. What is a Lung Cancer Screening?

 A. The lung health check takes part in two stages.
 The first is a telephone appointment with a specially trained healthcare professional to assess your risk level.
-If you are found to be at high risk of having lung cancer you will be invited to have a low dose CT scan so we can capture an image of your lungs and identify if there are any issues which need further investigation or treatment.
+If you are found to be at a higher risk of having lung cancer you will be invited to have a low dose CT scan (lung scan) so we can capture an image of your lungs and identify if there are any issues which need further investigation or treatment.

 • Q. Where will lung health checks take place?